SunSharks/shiftplan_of_harmony/README.md

 ### Functionality
 * The person who created a job(type) should be the only one who is able to delete/edit that job(type).
-* Delete jobtype and corresponding jobs. (button, functionality, security, integrety)
+* [DONE] Delete jobtype and corresponding jobs. (button, functionality, security, integrety)
-* Link day entries of table Jobs to corresponding entry of table Days.
+* [DONE] Link day entries of table Jobs to corresponding entry of table Days.
-* Numeric date format for day.
+* [DONE] Numeric date format for day.
-* German Umlauts!!!
+* [DONE[ German Umlauts!!!
 * [DONE] Insert Jobtypes into DB only once even if tab.php is reloaded.
-* Create day view: edit one day at whole page.
+* [DONE] Create day view: edit one day at whole page.

 * [DONE] Job db table with a column that refers to corresponding jobtype.
 * [DONE] Insert new job only if its not predefined.
 * [DONE] Show predefined jobs in deftabsketch.

+* Create view to edit only new jobs.
+* Competences.